-->

 Moringa oleifera Tree

 Every part of moringa tree including leaves, pods, roots, seeds, flowers and fruit are packed with micro and macro-nutrients of great value for human nutrition [1].
-Looking to the numerous health benefits, you should incorporate moringa leaves or moringa powder into your diet to help improve your overall health and well-being.
+Looking to the numerous health benefits of moringa, you should incorporate moringa leaves or moringa powder into your diet to help improve your overall health and well-being.

 Moringa Nutrition Facts